 There is still much to see among several historical remains that belong to the famous Roman Forum.

-One of the greatest and most venerated objects in ancient Rome was Lapis Niger – “Black Stone”.
-This is the oldest, and for a long time, the most important sanctity at the Roman Forum.
+One of ancient Rome's greatest and most venerated objects was Lapis Niger – "Black Stone."
+This is the oldest and for a long time, the most important sanctity at the Roman Forum.

-Lapis Niger is not a stone, but a very special place covered with plates of the black marble.
+Lapis Niger is not a stone but a very special place covered with plates of black marble.
 It is an obscure place and mysterious even to later Romans.

-A legend is related to this shrine, and it tells that Romulus, legendary founder of Rome and its first king (trad.
-753-716 BC) was killed or taken into the sky.
+A legend is related to this shrine, and it tells that Romulus, the legendary founder of Rome and its first king (trad.
+753-716 BC), was killed or taken into the sky.

-Ancient sources also mention the sanctuary that exists here in honor of the god Vulcan (Greek counterpart is Hephaestus, the god of fire and divine blacksmith).
+Ancient sources also mention the sanctuary in honor of the god Vulcan (Greek counterpart is Hephaestus, the god of fire and divine blacksmith).

 Left: Lapis Niger Inscription.
-Source - Right: One of the oldest known Latin inscriptions, found in excavations of the Lapis Niger.
+Credit: Sailko - CC BY-SA 1.0 - Right: One of the oldest known Latin inscriptions, found in excavations of the Lapis Niger.
 Source

 The excavations revealed that under the Lapis Niger, there are the remains of a small open place of worship that contains an altar, a special place for a statue, and a stone block with one of the earliest known Latin inscriptions (c.
 570–550 BC).